 Further to the obvious features, the Pug also has a curly tail, whereas the French Bulldog has a short tail.
 The Pug only has two coat colors which is solid black or fawn with a black mask.
 In rare occasions, you’ll see a white or Leucistic colored Pug.
 The Frenchie has 11 coat colors, 9 of which are recognized by the AKC.
 The Pug’s coat is medium in length, and very dense and coarse, whereas the Frenchie has very short and smooth hair.

 The Pug and the French Bulldog are both very friendly and affectionate with both their family, friends, strangers and other animals alike; everyone is their new playmate whether they want to be or not!
 They are great with children, not only because of their small stature, but because they are gentle and generally tolerant of them.
+Because of their smaller stature, these pups are often mixed together to create the Frug, which is a Frenchie Pug mix.

 Because they are so sociable and crave companionship and interaction, they are both known to suffer with separation anxiety.
 Despite their small stature they can wreak havoc amongst your furniture if they are left alone too long or not stimulated enough.
 If you think that you might leave them alone for long periods of time then neither of these breeds are right for you.